China International Fund: Angola

 In a conversation between American Ambassador Dan Mozena and Chinese Ambassador Bolum Zhang, Zhang said, "the CIF made many promises to Angola, and that while the company has a large presence in Angola, its weak management and lack of leadership have stalled many of the projects.
 Zhang said that as the CIF is a 'private company,' the Chinese embassy does not actively participate or monitor its relationship with Angola.
 He added that CIF continues to benefit from the Hong Kong-based owner's 'close relationship' with President Dos Santos."
 It was involved in the construction of the Angola International Airport.

 Guinea

 In October 2009, the military junta that ruled Guinea made a mining-and-infrastructure deal with China International Fund.
 CIF planned to invest at least $US 7 billion in a partnership to develop the country's mining of mineral resources, including diamonds, iron ore, oil and especially bauxite.
 In September 2011, Mohamed Lamine Fofana, the Mines Minister following the 2010 election, said that the government had overturned the agreement.

+Zimbabwe

+CIF has investments in Zimbabwean gold and platinum refining, oil and gas prospecting, fuel refining, and residential development.

+Sino Zim Development

+At least two companies share the name Sino Zim Development, both operated by CIF-affiliated individuals.
+One or both are involved in the Zimbabwean diamond industry.

+One is a joint venture registered June 15, 2009, in Singapore, with among its directors Lo Fong Hung.
+According to Singaporean records, this Sino Zim is wholly owned by two companies based in the British Virgin Islands.

+The other Sino Zim Development is registered in Zimbabwe.
+Its directors include both Hung and Veronica Fung, a business associate often reported to be Sam Pa's wife or girlfriend.
+Zimbabwe CIO documents list Pa himself as director of the Zimbabwe-based Sino Zim, however CIF denied this in a 2012 letter to Global Witness, describing Pa as merely a consultant.

+Alleged political action

+According to Central Intelligence Organisation (CIO) reports leaked by 100Reporters and Global Witness, Pa and Fung provided pickup trucks, T-shirts, campaign materials, diamonds, and money to the CIO as part of what these reporting organizations describe as CIF's, Sino Zim's, and Pa's involvement in Robert Mugabe's 2013 re-election campaign, as part of a larger, multinational effort to support Robert Mugabe's administration.
+Sources within the CIO told Global Witness this money was being used for "Operation Spiderweb", a collection of covert activities including a smear campaign designed to discredit Prime Minister Tsvangarai, Finance Minister Biti, and Industry Minister Ncube.

+The CIO documents outline a series of movements of goods and payments between Zimbabwe, Angola, and Hong Kong as follows: